 An estimated 58% of the residents under age 18 live below the poverty line compared to a national average of 18%, which ranks first in the childhood poverty base from Michigan's 2016 median household income data.

 The trouble began about three years ago when the city switched from Detroit’s water system to the Flint River.
 But the new system wouldn’t be ready for two years.
-In the meantime, they switched to the Flint River water to save and cut costs.
+In the meantime, they switched to Flint River water to save costs.
 And that decision turned out to be a mistake.

 A high number of children had abnormal levels of lead in their blood, which doubled after 18 months.
 The residents were not alerted even though the water failed tests several times after the switch.
 They were informed about the problem only about nine months later.